 Yet, they are not the only ones driven by obsessive feelings.
 The lake's inhabitants are caught in tormented web of frustrated desire and and the drive to create unity at any cost.

-Christian Grey, of Fifty Shades of Grey is the latest in a long line of dark lovers.
+Fifty Shades of Grey joins a long line of dark lovers.
 Crazy in love, jealous, obsessive, possessive males make intense romance heroes.
 The top alpha picks (taken from personal surveys and popular romance forums) can be found in the following novels, in no particular order.

 15. Dragon Bound by Thea Harrison